dafx2026-sound-texture-synthesis-ot/dafx2026_sound_textures_ot/README.md

 ## Acknowledgements

-We would like to thank Dr. Antognini and Dr. Robebel for allowing us to use their reference textures and generated results for our quantitative comparison.
+We would like to thank Dr. Antognini and Dr. Roebel for allowing us to use their reference textures and generated results for our quantitative comparison.

 ## Notes